Dirty Wknd FAQs

 A group level and average speed will have been stipulated in the ride details, so you can join a group/ride based on that information.
 If you're worried, then try a blue or yellow level ride first to get the hang of it.

 How are the groups classified and what does it mean?

 We use a colour coding system to determine groups, a bit like a ski resort.
 Each ride will also have an average speed attached (see below), but this varies based on the length and 'hilliness' of the route:

 - Blue = beginner.
 You're a blue rider if you're completely new to riding, have never ridden in a group before or want to ride at a nice steady pace.
 Blue rides tend to be shorter, pretty flat and at a steadier pace.

 - Yellow = Novice.
 You're a yellow level rider if you've been on a few blue rides and now want to push yourself more, or you've been riding on your own for a while and want to try out a group.
 Equally, if you're a fit and confident person you'll most likely be fine with a yellow ride.

 - Orange = Intermediate.
-Orange rides usually have a high average speed and the routes will be longer and include more climbing.
+Orange rides usually have a higher average speed and the routes will be longer and include more climbing.
 Orange riders are pretty experienced and will be confident riding in a group.
 Not all orange rides are 'no drop' so you'll need to check the event details and come prepared.
-Orange rides are still social, but the average speed is higher and there is less stopping/regrouping.
+Orange rides are still social, but with higher speed and less stopping/regrouping.

 - Red = Advanced.
 This is the highest level we have, and we'd only recommend for anyone who has been on an orange ride and still wants to go faster, or has ridden with other advanced groups before.
 You will be very confident in a group and entirely self sufficient - red rides aren't 'no drop rides'.
-Still very fun, if you like this sort of thing, but not for everyone.
+Still very fun and social, but fast and